Concerns and Complaints

 The following is the Methodist College Complaint Policy.
 The policy is also available in the Methodist College Student Handbook and as a downloadable PDF document: Policy S-37 Complaint Policy

-Methodist College provides both informal and formal processes for filing a complaint.
+Methodist College provides both informal and formal processes for students to seek resolution of a complaint.
 Methodist College values investigation and inquiry to ascertain the perspective of the complainant and the facts surrounding the situation.
 It is the policy of the college to promptly investigate and seek resolution of these complaints.
 The investigation process will follow the timeline outlined in this policy.
 Students are encouraged to begin either process as soon as a concern exists.
 The investigation and deliberations of the administrators and committee members will be held in confidence with no information released to those without a need to know.
 All persons involved with the investigation will be unbiased with no conflict of interest.

 II.
 GENERAL INFORMATION: